bionetslab/grn-confounders/README.md

 # Investigating confounding in network inference

-The scripts in this repository implement the test protocol described in TODO, using the confinspect package that was developed for this purpose.
+grn-confounders is a collection of scripts that allow users to investigate confounding in network inference.
+The scripts provided in this repository implement the test protocol presented in TODO.
 The directory 'results_paper' contains all results and jupyter-notebooks used in the paper.
+For more customized testing, programmers can import the confinspect package directly into their own scripts.
 Detailed information on the confinspect package can be found at TODO.

 ### Prerequisites
 Install [Python](https://www.python.org/downloads/) version 3.8, [R](https://www.r-project.org/) version 4.2, and [Java](https://www.oracle.com/java/technologies/downloads/) openjdk version "1.8.0_345".
 Install [Apache ANT](https://ant.apache.org/).
 Upgrade pip.